Enduro/X

 Enduro/X is an open-source middleware platform for distributed transaction processing.
 It is built on proven APIs such as X/Open group's XATMI and XA.
 The platform is designed for building real-time microservices based applications with a clusterization option.
 Enduro/X functions as an extended drop-in replacement for Oracle Tuxedo.
-The platform uses in-memory POSIX Kernel queues which insures high interprocess communication throughput.
+The platform uses in-memory POSIX message queues which insures high inter-process communication throughput.

 Services

 The platform allows runtime system patching, without service interruption.
 The system monitors running processes, and restarts them after a crash or hang.
 System configuration can be dynamically reloaded and it provides a cluster facility, allowing two or more instances to be joined in peer-to-peer manner.
 Enduro/X is written in C and provides native APIs for C/C++.
 Mavimax provides bindings are provided for Go, Java programming languages.
 Community provides bindings for Python, PHP and Perl.
 Thus effectively Enduro/X may be used as language interoperability tool between supported programming languages.